-Things that can effect the speed are:
+Things that can effect the sync connection rate are:

 This is tricky to diagnose as as the issue can lie on the customers side as much as is can with the ISP or beyond depending on the endpoints of the testing and everything inbetween.